 But the push for renewables puts utilities in a unique position to potentially enjoy steeper growth ahead.

-It comes with a hefty dose of risk.
+The shift to renewables comes with a hefty dose of risk.
 SSE's pouring money into a yet unproven part of the business.
 The group needs to strike a delicate balance between positioning itself for future growth and keeping the cash coffers from running dry.

 A moderate level of debt is no bad thing, especially for a business with such reliable revenues, but it's still important to keep liabilities in check.
 The scrip dividend, where dividends are paid in shares rather than cash, is helping ease the burden short term, but has been capped at 25%.

 There are external threats as well.
 Regulatory challenges loom, particularly as ballooning energy prices compound the cost-of-living squeeze that most are enduring at present.
+Weaning the UK off its gas dependency may help to mitigate this in the future.

 The combination of reliable networks and growing renewable energy businesses sounds attractive, but it's costly and adds a layer of risk until SSE starts generating cash more reliably.
 If SSE gets this transition right investors could enjoy a more sustainable dividend with the potential to grow over time, but "if" is doing a lot of the work.